rflperry/rflperry.github.io/_posts/2022-01-03-strava_maps.md

 in downloading their data and generating similar visualizations!

 # My explorations
-Here I highlight the evolutions of my routes in the four main places I've lived since I started using Strava back in early 2020.
+Here I highlight the evolution of my running routes in the four main places I've lived since I started using Strava back in early 2020.

 ## Tuebingen
 The Tuebingen map is unique in that it really does capture every single run I've done.
 I had done at least a couple of runs in the other cities before starting